How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 Ingredients

-• 8 – 10 pounds Pork butt go for bone-in for more flavor or boneless for easy handling, especially when planning for shredded pork.
+• 8 – 10 pounds Pork go for bone-in for more flavor or boneless for easy handling, especially when planning for shredded pork.

 • 2 – 3 tbsp Yellow mustard